serainville/Kubecraft/README.md

 ### Using PersistentVolumeClaimTemplate

-PersistentVolumeClaimTemplates are used with Statefulsets in order to dynamically create PersistentVolumeClaims rather than manually create them.
+PersistentVolumeClaimTemplates are used with Statefulsets in order to dynamically create PersistentVolumeClaims.
 As MinecraftServer resources are used to create and manage Statefulsets, they they support the use of PersistentVolumeClaims.

+When using PersistentVolumeClaimTemplates a Minecraft Server deployment with 2 or more replicas cannot share the same volume, limiting the benefits of running multiple server replicas.
+Unless 2 or more identically configured servers with different world data is desired, avoid the use of PersistentVolumeClaimTemplates.
+Instead, use the `Volume` field instead, which allows for all replicas to mount a shared volume in read-write-many mode.

 The following MinecraftServer config example adds a PersistentVolumnClaim configuration, which will be used to configure a Statefulset with a PersistentVolumeClaimTemplate entry.